Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges - ExBulletin

 Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges

-BOGOR, Indonesia (AP) Iranian President Ebrahim Raisi will meet with his Indonesian counterpart Joko Widodo on Tuesday on a two-day trip aimed at strengthening economic ties between Muslim-majority nations amid heightened global geopolitical tensions.
+BOGOR, Indonesia (AP) Iranian President Ebrahim Raisi on Tuesday met his Indonesian counterpart, Joko Widodo, during a visit aimed at strengthening economic ties between the two Muslim-majority nations amid heightened global geopolitical tensions.

 |